 The good thing is, with a National Art Pass, you can go back to see your favourites as many times as you like without worrying about the cost.

-Learn more about the benefits of regularly visiting museums and galleries in Dr Chatterjee’s Feel Better, Live More podcast, in an interview with Art Fund director Stephen Deuchar.
-You can also find out how to carve out more time for art.
+Learn more about the benefits of regularly visiting museums and galleries in Dr Chatterjee’s Feel Better, Live More podcast, in an interview with former Art Fund director Stephen Deuchar.